-I ECTURER, TEST AND HEALING MEDIUM, OR THE great counsellor upon all subjects, concerning man and his developments.
+ECTURER, TEST AND HEALING MEDIUM, OR THE great counseilor upon all subjects, concerning man and his developments.
 He is the most successful medium for treating chronic and private diseases in the United States, and has astonished the scientific classes in many of the cities and towns in North America, by his peculiar powers and ability as a medium.
 He has now located in Oswego, Illinois.
-Mr. Jackson treats all diseases, both acute and chronic, to which the human family is subject, both male and female, h as Nervous Debility, Self Abuse, Irritability

-Kidneys and Bladder, Gravel, Wasting of the Vital Fluids, Giddiness, Lassitude, and all diseases of a private nature in both sexes.
-Those who are suffering from diseases should send at once for medicine; for his treatment far surpasses any other method of the age.
+Mr. Jackson treats all diseases, both acute and chronic, to which the human family is subject, both male and female, such as Nervous Debility, Self Abuse, Irritability of the Kidneys and Bladder, Gravel, Wasting of the Vital Fluids, Giddiness, Lessitude, and all diseases of a private nature in both sexes.
+Those who are suffering from diseases should send at once for medicine; for his treatment far surtheir homes, as with the medium.
+Medicine sent to all parts of the United States, California or the Canadas, by mail or Send ten cents for his great new circulars, and direct as passes any other method of the age.
 This assertion many hundreds will testify to.
 Satisfaction guaranteed in every case which he undertakes.
-Persons can be cured as well at their homes, as with the medium.
-Medicine sent to all parts of the United States, California or the Canadas, by mail or Send ten cents for his great new circulars, and direct as three-cent stamps.
+Persons can be cured as well at

+Mr. Jackson also answers scaled letters for \$1.00 and four three-cent stamps.
 He delineates character, gives advice in regard to business matters, will tell prominent traits, disposition, changes in life, what business persons are best adapted to pursue, and various other things, by reading your own autograph, or the autograph of any other person.
 Terms,